JasonLiu134/project-recipes/README.md

 ></iframe>
 _Note: Around 1% of the values for calories fall in the range 2500 - 45609, and are excluded from the distribution (outliers)_

-The distribution of calories appears to be skeweed right.
-A majority of the recipes' calories fall under the 25 - 500 range, but there are a couple of skewed values that could potentially introduce bias in later analyses.
+The distribution of calories appears to be skewed right.
+A majority of the recipes' calories fall under the 25 - 500 range, but there are a couple of skewed, larger values that could potentially introduce bias in later analyses.

 ### Bivariate Analysis